Moving Beyond Blame: The Key to Successful Family Mediation

 Blame creates defensiveness, which shuts down open communication.

-Blame can prolong costs: emotional, financial and timewise, and may increase the likelihood of going to court.
+Blame can prolong costs—emotional, financial, and timewise—and may increase the likelihood of going to court.

 The Constructive Alternative: Accountability, Connection & Forward Focus

-In family mediation, that translates into:
+In family mediation, this translates into:

 Owning your feelings and needs, rather than projecting them onto the other parent.